noise-dev/noise-dev/README.md

 - 👋 Hi, I’m Developer.
-- 👀 I’m interested in writting code
+- 👀 I’m interested in writting code and more
-- 🌱 I’m currently learning C++ and HTML
+- 🌱 I’m currently learning C++ and HTML, CSS